-“…watch the incredible Aurora dancing right over your head with no city light pollution…”
+“…anytime from September to mid-April, have a front row seat to the incredible Aurora dancing right over your head with no city light pollution…!”

 Credit: 360 footprints

-Living on an anchored houseboat (not moored to a dock) is one of the most unique living arrangements in the world, summer or winter.
-We are off-grid, providing energy mostly through solar power and leave a much smaller footprint on the planet through many aspects of our conscientious lifestyle.
+LIVING ON AN ANCHORED HOUSEBOAT – not moored to a dock – is one of the most unique living arrangements in the world, summer or winter.
+We are off-grid, providing energy mostly through solar power (a generator is used in darker months), leaving a much smaller footprint on the planet through many aspects of our eco-conscious lifestyle.

-Our open water existence in summer requires a canoe that we provide you with to get back and forth to land after your initial powerboat pick up from the Government Dock.
-Canoe around and check out the other 40 houseboats in Houseboat Bay, have a picnic on an island and experience the midnight sun during our long – and often hot – summer days.
-Sit on the deck outside relaxing with a drink in hand, or go on a fishing tour and easily catch some of the biggest fish you will ever see!
-Park your canoe and hike along one of the many trails, photograph wildlife, or pull up to the dock at a bayside restaurant before you continue your paddle.
+Canoe around and check out the other 40 houseboats in the bay, have a picnic on an island and experience the midnight sun during our long – and often hot – summer days.
+Sit on the deck outside relaxing with a drink in hand, or go on a fishing tour (Yellowknife Outdoor Adventure, Great Slave Lake tours, and Bluefish Services) easily catch some of the biggest fish you will ever see!
+Park your canoe and hike along one of the many trails, photograph wildlife, or pull up to the dock at a bayside restaurant before continuing your paddle.
+Take an historical walking tour in town or in the bush.
 The city of Yellowknife itself – only 300 yards from our deck – is a vibrant community that will not do without its arts and music, and you’ll have plenty of diverse restaurants to choose from!